DBraun/ChucKDesigner/README.md

 }
 ```

 At the beginning, there will be 2 channels of silent output by default.
-In TouchDesigner, we can run the Python code:
+The line `pulse => now;` consumes time until we broadcast an event in TouchDesigner with Python:
 ```python
 op('chuckaudio1').broadcast_event('pulse')
 ```

-This will cause the line `pulse => now;` to no consume time.
-Then it will spork a shred of `playImpact()`, which will play a short sound.
-After 1 second of playing the sound, ChucK will broadcast an event named "notifier" back to TouchDesigner.
-This event will show up in the `getEvent()` callback method, if "notifier" is in the custom parameter `Event Variables`.
+The ChucK code will then spork a shred of `playImpact()`, which will play a short sound.
+After 1 second of playing the sound, ChucK will broadcast an event named `notifier` back to TouchDesigner.
+This event will show up in the `getEvent()` callback method, if `notifier` is in the ChucK Listener's custom parameter "Event Variables".

 ### Chugins

 ChucKDesigner supports [Chugins](https://github.com/ccrma/chugins/), which are custom pre-compiled ChucK "plugins".
 The chugin should be located in a subfolder named "Chugins" of the "working directory" custom parameter on the ChucK Audio CHOP.
-For example, if the working directory parameter is "assets", then the chugins should be in "assets/Chugins".
+For example, if the working directory parameter is `assets`, then the chugins should be in `assets/Chugins`.